Jingle Bell Ball: 2016

-The 2016 Jingle Bell Ball was held on Saturday and Sunday, 3–4 December 2016.
+The 2016 Jingle Bell Ball was held on 3–4 December 2016.
 The line-up was announced on 7–8 November.
 Tickets went on sale on 10 November at 8am and sold out in less than an hour.
 On 28 November, Anne-Marie, Sean Paul and Calum Scott were added to Night 1.
 On 29 November Sigma were added to Night 2.
 Capital FM confirmed via Twitter that Marvin Humes would open night one.
-Videos of the weekend were put on Capital FM's YouTube channel.
 Little Mix was announced as a headliner for the first time.